 California has strict regulations when it comes to owning and operating a medical spa.
 In order to comply with the state's corporate practice of medicine laws, most shares of a medical spa must be owned by a California-licensed doctor.
 No more than 49% of the shares can be owned by any other health professional, and no layman can own a medical corporation.
 Doctors must own the office or be employed by the medical corporation or company, which is also owned by licensed doctors.

-Doctors cannot simply serve as medical directors of Med Spa, but must operate the Med Spa under their medical practice and license.
-And non-doctors, like nurses, can't have an ownership stake in a medical business.
-In Texas, nurse practitioners, beauticians, and other non-doctors cannot own a medical spa, also known as a medi-spa or medical spa.
-However, a non-doctor can participate in the day-to-day operations of a medical spa through a Management Services Organization (MSO).
+It is not allowed to “rent a license” by hiring a doctor, an osteopathic doctor or a naturopathic doctor.
+Non-doctors, such as nurses, cannot have an ownership stake in a medical business either.
+In Texas, nurse practitioners, beauticians, and other non-doctors cannot own a medical spa.
+However, they can participate in the day-to-day operations of a medical spa through a Management Services Organization (MSO).

 Unlike certain cosmetic facilities, such as laser hair removal clinics, medical spas do not require an installation license.
 The name of the doctor (or that of your professional medical corporation) should appear in ads about Med Spa treatments.
 California law states that only a doctor who is licensed or under the direct supervision of a licensed physician may perform procedures involving lasers and other intense pulsed light devices.
 It is worth your time and money to work with a business lawyer who will guide you and help you complete your medical spa requirements in California and operate in no time.